 Writing out your issues can also help boost your problem-solving skills.
 Put your thoughts down on paper to guide you through those stressful moments when you can’t seem to find a solution.

-Stress management is an important way to take care of yourself.
+Managing your stress is an important component of self-care.
 Optimal health is impossible if you allow the stressors of life to consistently take over.
 Take some time out of each day to relax your body and mind, and enjoy the mental and physical benefits that effective stress relief methods can provide.